freenas/freenas-docs/userguide/system.rst

 :guilabel:`Enable automatic support alerts to iXsystems` option is enabled, then click :guilabel:`Save`.

-If ticket creation fails while Proactive Support is enabled, an email alert is generated.
+%brand% sends an email alert if ticket creation fails while Proactive Support is active. alert is generated.